-At The Florida State University, students use multiple four-digit PINs to access personal services and accounts.
-Each of these PINs can be changed to (a) number(s) that each student may be reminded of either by contacting customer service or by visiting the appropriate campus office.
+At The Florida State University students use multiple four-digit PINs to access personal services and accounts.
+Each of these PINs can be changed to (a) number(s) that each student can remember either by contacting customer service or by visiting the appropriate campus office.
 The Florida State University recommends that students do not keep these PINs written in their wallets and that they change their registration PIN.

 The following list describes the various PIN types, their individual functions, and the services to which each provides access:

 The Florida State University Communications PIN.
 Use when placing long distance calls which are billed to your current address and for The Florida State University's "Seminole Circuit" customer service.

 The Florida State University Registration PIN.
 Register for classes via the Web or telephone; Use self-inquiry kiosks to look up grades, review class schedule and university accounts receivable, and change your address; Financial Aid's ET system to check the status of financial aid applications.
 Make payments via http://www.fees.fsu.edu or at kiosks.

 FSUCard/SunTrust Banking PIN.
 ATM withdrawals and deposits for SunTrust, Honor, and Cirrus; and POS purchases through the Honor System.

 - Contact your departmental office for any clearances or course authorizations you may need and resolve academic or administrative holds on your registration.